 Kpcli is another open source password manager for Linux.
 It’s a CLI tool that brings the features of KeePass and KeePassX into your own Terminal.
 Like any other Linux password manager, this tool lets you create a password database, adding, editing, deleting, or even grouping the information for easy in the future.

 LastPass is definitely one of the best cloud-based password managers, right this moment, in the market.
 You can store all the valuable information and passwords in the cloud of this software, which lets you use all those credentials across the devices, including Linux.
 LastPass is widely available for all the major OS and browsers as an add-on.

 14. Keeper Password Manager

-Keeper is a simple, robust and easy to use a password manager with a support of military-grade 256-bit AES encryption.
-It supports all the major OS as standalone tool and browsers as addon integration.
+Keeper is a simple, robust, and easy to use a password manager with support of military-grade 256-bit AES encryption.
+It supports all the major OS as a standalone tool and browsers as add-on integration.
 Unlike any other Linux password manager, it has a unique feature of self-destruction of stored database.
 If you enter more than five times incorrect master password, it will destroy all the information automatically except backup.

 15. Google Online Password Manager